keivanipchihagh/Competitions/README.md

 # Kaggle-Competitions
- A repository for my competition datasets & models
+A repository for competition codes for Kaggle, Quera, Codeforces, …